CJLucido/Computer-Architecture/ls8/README.md

 table at address `0xF8`, and set the PC to it.
 Execution continues in the interrupt handler.

+      push pc, then fl, then R0-R6 to stack

 Then when an `IRET` instruction is found, the registers and PC are popped off the stack and execution continues normally.